h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

 The train.csv has the store number, department, date, weekly sales, and whether or not that day was a holiday.
 The stores.csv had the types of stores and their size while the features.csv had additional demographic information about the specific region the store was located.

-This tutorial's training dataset contains 73,165 rows and a total of 11 features (columns) and is about 5 MB.
+This self-paced course's training dataset contains 73,165 rows and a total of 11 features (columns) and is about 5 MB.
 The test dataset contains about 16,000 rows and a total of 11 features (columns) and is about 1 MB.

 ### Datasets Overview

-If you are using Aquarium as your environment, then the lab **Driverless AI Test Drive (x.x.x.x)** will have this tutorial training and test subsets of the Retail Store Forecasting dataset.
+If you are using Aquarium as your environment, then the lab **Driverless AI Test Drive (x.x.x.x)** will have this self-paced course training and test subsets of the Retail Store Forecasting dataset.
 You can find the datasets on the **Datasets Overview** page.
-You will also see a few more data sets, which you can ignore for now as they are used for another tutorial.
+You will also see a few more data sets, which you can ignore for now as they are used for another self-paced course.

 **NOTE:** To learn how to add the two datasets from the Driverless AI file system see [Appendix A: Add the Datasets](#appendix-a-add-the-datasets).